sagemath/sagewiki_to_gh-2022-10-10/msri07/anlist.md

 Wall time: 12.16
 }}}

-'''Challenge''': On sage.math.washington.edu, compute all $a_p$ for p < 10^6 in less than 1 second wall time.
+'''Challenge''': On sage.math.washington.edu, make a list of all $a_n$ for $n < 10^6$ in less than 1 second wall time.

 See [:msri07/threadsafety: Thread Safety of the SAGE Libraries] for information about PARI thread safety.